bw-math/bw-math/source/assignments/problems/statistics/04_SAMPLING.rst

 	a.
 What is the shape of the sampling distribution :math:`\hat{p}_{\text{hs}} - \hat{p}_{\text{ms}}`?
 Justify your answer.

 	b.
-Find and interpret the mean of the sampling distribution.
+Find and interpret the mean of the sampling distribution for the difference of sample proportions.

 	c.
-Find and interpret the standard deviation of the sampling distribution.
+Find and interpret the standard deviation of the sampling distribution for the difference of sample proportions.

 	d.
 Assuming the administration's claim is true, what is the probability that the proportion of highschool students who participate in atleast one extracurricular is atleast 10% higher than the proportion of middle-school students who participate in  atleast one extracurricular?